-Net Scan Rate, MAQ20-BRGD1 #1 = 42 Hz 4 channels = 168 Ch / s Net Scan Rate, entire system = 42 Hz 20 channels = 840 Ch / s
+Net Scan Rate, MAQ20-BRDG1 #1 = 42 Hz \ 4 channels = 168 Ch / s Net Scan Rate, entire system = 42 Hz \ 20 channels = 840 Ch / s

-18.0 Burst Scan Mode
+21.0 Burst Scan Mode

 MAQ20-BRDG1 modules have eight analog-to-digital converters which continuously scan the four input channels and excitation voltage source and store the data in local memory.
-Sample rate is 4kS/s default and is user configurable from 1kS/s to 32kS/s as described in Section 16.0 Signal Sample Rate.
+The sample rate is 4kS/s default and is user configurable from 1kS/s to 32kS/s as described in the Signal Sample Rate section of this manual.
 Burst Scan Mode allows storage of all samples acquired over a short time period in internal volatile memory.
 Stored data is then transferred to the host computer in a separate operation.
 Upon power cycle or reset, all stored burst scan data is erased.